Tuva Høve

-Tuva Ulsaker Høve (born 11 June 2000) is a Norwegian handball player who plays for Vipers Kristiansand.
+Tuva Ulsaker Høve (born 11 June 2000) is a Norwegian handball player for SCM Râmnicu Vâlcea.

 On 12 February 2021, it was announced that she had signed a 3-year contract with Vipers Kristiansand.
+She left in January 2025 when the club went bankrupt, after signing a new 2-year contract in March 2024.

 She also represented Norway at the 2017 European Women's U-17 Handball Championship, placing second, at the 2018 Women's Youth World Handball Championship, placing 11th and at the 2019 Women's U-19 European Handball Championship, placing third.